AlchemyCMS/alchemy-guides/guides/elements.md

 ### Render only specific elements

-Sometimes you only want to render specific elements on your page and maybe exclude some elements.
+Sometimes you only want to render specific elements on a specific page and maybe exclude some elements.

 ~~~ erb
 <body>